Skip to main content

 memory-limit: 2 GiB

-supctl show resource-profiles
+supctl show tenant-resource-profiles

 - name: t-acme